 The skills you will learn in an English Studies degree will enable you to recognise ideology and bias, and see through the spin of cultural and political debate.
 You’ll refine your ability to think and write clearly – valuable skills in many careers and professions.
 Our graduates are well prepared in these transferable skills and have an excellent success rate in finding rewarding employment in many fields.

-A-levels ABB or Advanced Highers, grades BBB to include English Literature or English Literature and Language.
+Essential subjects: to include English or English Literature and Language.

 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 Students with A-level scores of ABB or higher may be permitted to enter in Year 2.

 |Students from the rest of the UK||

 £9250 – with a generous package of scholarship options